Yellow, orange, pink, and red bars representing a timeline and sound levels. Below, purple text reads "Making Queer History"

 – Leopold Von Andrian

-Born on May 9, 1875, in Berlin, his birthplace was always more than just a city to him.
+Born on May 9, 1875, in Berlin, Leopold Von Andrian’s birthplace was always more than just a city to him.
 As a patriotic Austrian man, he viewed it as a strike against him.
 From a young age, he fixated on his perceived flaws: his birthplace one, his Jewish ancestry another, and homosexuality the third.
 Despite his aristocratic father, very comfortable upbringing, and life-long connections, he always considered himself an outsider.

 He grew up to be a very nationalistic man, genuinely believing that Austria was superior.
 He was fully willing to do less than ethical things to prove this to himself and others.
 He began long before adulthood.